Aliases for IL18 Gene

 GeneCards Summary for IL18 Gene

 IL18 (Interleukin 18) is a Protein Coding gene.
 Diseases associated with IL18 include Adult-Onset Still's Disease and Shigellosis.
-Among its related pathways are ERK Signaling and Toll-Like receptor Signaling Pathways.
+Among its related pathways are Rheumatoid arthritis and Corticotropin-releasing hormone signaling pathway.
 Gene Ontology (GO) annotations related to this gene include cytokine activity.

 UniProtKB/Swiss-Prot Summary for IL18 Gene